Desk with Laptop, Calculator, Files and small model of house with epc colours

 The Outcome

-• Rule 32: Overiding of the u-values for any building element (apart from windows & doors)
+• Rule 32: Overriding of the u-values for any building element (apart from windows & doors)

 • Rule 22: Ceiling height in any floor (ie storey) of any building part, room height is <1.5m or >4m

-We uploaded our 500MB of evidence and a successful audit result was received quickly just under two weeks later.
+Over 500MB of documentary evidence was submitted in support of the assessment and a successful audit result was received two weeks later.

 We achieved an EPC rating of 105A which was a great outcome.

-A rating of 100A would mean the property had been modelled to be cost-neutral in terms of energy use - energy bills therefore being zero.
+A rating of 100A would mean the property had been modelled as 'cost-neutral' in terms of energy use.

-We therefore could not compare directly with a previous rating, however it was pleasantly better than the combined rating.
+We therefore could not directly compare this result to the previous rating, however it was pleasantly better than the combined rating.

 Call